mountaineerbr/shellDatediff/README.md

 Setting the last argument of the command line to exactly `y`, `mo`, `w`, `d`, `m`, or `s` will print only the specified timeframe result.

-Alternatively, set `options -vvvv` to filter the main output layout for specific fields.
+Alternatively, set `options -vvv` to filter the main output layout for specific fields.

 ```
 % datediff.sh -vvv tomorrow+8hours+12seconds